-Learn everything about Chateau Latour, Pauillac, First Growth, Bordeaux wine producer with wine tasting notes and wine with food pairing tips.
+Learn everything about Chateau Latour, Pauillac, First Growth, Bordeaux with wine tasting notes and wine with food pairing tips.
 Learn the best vintages, a history of the property, information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Latour History, Overview